 What are cybersecurity best practices for businesses?

-Scarfone lists these six best practices for cybersecurity teams in an article that also includes tips for business users on how to avoid being victimized by attacks:
+Karen Scarfone, principal consultant at Scarfone Cybersecurity, lists these best practices for cybersecurity teams in an article that also includes tips for business users on how to avoid being victimized by attacks:

 - Update cybersecurity policies and practices as needed.